March 3-April 6

-Participants learn about our planting and harvesting seasons and how easy it is to raise chickens in the backyard at this program, which is presented by the city of Scottsdale.
-Tips for growing healthy food, herbs, edible flowers and fruit trees in the desert are included.
+Participants learn about the “Tiny House Movement” at this program, which is presented by the city of Scottsdale.
+Tiny houses – which come in all shapes, sizes and forms – focus on smaller spaces and simplified living.
 7 p.m.-8:30 p.m.
 Free.
 Granite Reef Senior Center, 1700 N. Granite Reef Rd., Scottsdale, 480-312-3111.

 March 10, 24

 This month’s lecture topics include: “Breast Cancer Treatment Options,” March 10, 9 a.m., and “Tale of Two Cases: Radiosurgery for Lung Cancer,” March 10, 10:15 a.m., both with oncologists Shervin “Sean” Shirvani, M.D., and Rachit Kumar, M.D.; and “Don’t Let Stroke Define Your Life Story,” March 24, 9 a.m., and a stroke panel, March 24, 10:15 a.m., both led by Deb Liable, clinical stroke program manager.
 Free.
 Banner Del E. Webb Medical Center, 14502 W. Meeker Blvd., Sun City West, 602-230-2273.

 Nurse practitioner Amy McLean leads a program on dementia and Alzheimer’s disease.
 Topics include the difference between dementia and Alzheimer’s, prevention and early warning signs of dementia, how to move a loved one from their home to assisted living, and respite care for care providers.
 6:30 p.m.-8 p.m.
 Free.
 Anthem Civic Building, 3701 W. Anthem Way, Anthem, onlineatanthem.com/anthem-civic-building-programs, 623-742-6000.